- Aquaculture, Equine & Livestock

 Today’s construction jobsite looks a lot different than it did 10 years ago.
 From monitoring sensors, exoskeletons, imaging and BIM to project management software, there are plenty of tech tools to try out, and investment is pouring in.
 Funding in U.S.-based construction technology startups surged by 324 percent, to nearly $3.1 billion in 2018 compared with $731 million in 2017, according to Crunchbase data.
 While some contractors are dipping their toes into the tech waters, others are diving in with multi-site pilots to test out innovative tech solutions that can transform that way work is done.
 As an industry veteran, AXA XL’s Gary Kaplan shares his view on the intersection of tech and construction, its potential to revolutionize the way contractors work and the opportunity for insurers to better analyze the related risks.

-Kaplan: Over the last few years, we’ve seen explosive growth in technology on the jobsite.
+How do you see technology transforming the construction industry?
+What does this mean for risk management?Kaplan: Over the last few years, we’ve seen explosive growth in technology on the jobsite.
 It’s transforming every phase of the construction process – plan, design, build to operate, and replace.
 The way work is done is dramatically changing as technology is helping to improve the ability to monitor, react, mitigate, and in some cases, even predict and eliminate errors.
 When you think about the growing adoption of BIM, the way sensors and cameras are being utilized across the jobsite, it’s all part of digital transformation that can allow risk managers and insurers to capture data across contractors’ top pain points.
 This data can then be analyzed at the enterprise and the site level.
 From a risk management perspective, this is incredibly powerful.
 The influx of technology and its related data can boost safety, quality, and can help with budgeting and scheduling.
 It can help Risk Managers to make better business decisions across all their operations.

-For our risk engineering services, technology only brings upside.
+How will it impact risk engineering services?For our risk engineering services, technology only brings upside.
 Our construction risk engineers are out there every day with our clients.
 With decades of experience, they are the ‘eyes and ears’ for underwriting, but even more so, they’re the front-line risk partners for our contractors.
 With every site visit, they observe, monitor and advise with specific recommendations for what can be done to boost safety, improve efficiency and quality.
 With technology, there’s now an opportunity to up the game by harnessing the data.
 This means having our risk engineers take a closer look at how the pieces fit together on the jobsite – what are the biggest risks, what’s causing the delays, what’s causing the accidents, and most of all – what can be done to address these concerns.

-Right now, we’re living in the age of information overload.
+Tell us more about ‘harnessing the data’.
+What are the opportunities and challenges?
+Any specific examples you can share?Right now, we’re living in the age of information overload.
 While technological advancements on the jobsite create huge opportunities, it also creates the challenge of extracting meaningful data from the vast volume of information that’s generated.
 The challenge is in connecting the dots, finding the correlations, and identifying crucial trends or critical risks that customers need to act on.
 This isn’t easy, but since our risk engineers have long-term relationships with clients, they can take their experience, combine it with the customer-level analytics to identify the key actions.
 Testing out technology also requires a shift in traditional thinking.
 Can we use algorithms to help the decision-making process?
 Can we automate the outputs for quicker insights on the jobsite?
 One recent example is with our Subcontractor Default Insurance (SDI) product line and our partnership with TradeTapp.
 In SDI, subcontractor prequalification is the cornerstone to a successful program.
 TradeTapp’s platform helps our clients in assessing the companies they hire as subcontractors by using an algorithm designed to identify risks based on industry data.
 The platform compiles subcontractor data into detailed, comprehensive profiles that include financial benchmarking, ratio calculations, and maximum exposure recommendations.
 All of this comes together to support better hiring decisions.